My regional manager had a decision he couldn't make.

 Your decisions work the same way.

-Understanding where the system is breaking down — in your information, your anticipation, or your execution — is what separates leaders who learn from experience from those who simply repeat it.
+Knowing where the system is breaking down is what separates leaders who learn from experience from those who simply repeat it.
+Is it your information?
+Your anticipation?
+Your execution?

 The Question Worth Asking